Solvency ratio and your business

 Balance sheet and profit & loss

 The balance sheet in your annual accounts shows your equity and total assets.
+Together with your profit and loss account, the balance sheet forms the financial statements.
 Think of this as a snapshot of the assets, liabilities and equity in your business at a single moment.
-Of course, your ongoing activities mean your accounts look different every day.
-One day you receive money from a debtor, buy goods, or pay taxes.
+It is a snapshot because the balance sheet changes daily: a debtor pays, you purchase goods or pay taxes.
 You can see this on your interim balance sheet and your profit and loss statement.

 Look at your accounts once a month to calculate your solvency ratio.
 Track the changes over time to gain more insight into the financial fitness of your business.